 The bottom line, you never know where your gifts are going to come from.
 Your next No. 1 hit could come from the employee that shares that out of the box “interesting” idea.
 Consider that in 1966 Motown gave an opportunity to a visually impaired kid who others may not have hired.
 How many other talented artists were missed?

-Businesses are “reinventing” after COVID and prioritizing employee engagement to impact the current shortage of talent.
+Businesses are “reinventing” and prioritizing employee engagement to impact their culture and results.
 One way to evolve as an organization is to ask employees for insight, listen to their feedback, and involve them in idea generation.
 When employees share novel ideas and bring up concerns or problems, organizations innovate and perform better.

 Some organizations utilize technology to access feedback.
 This may be easier and more efficient to administer but it is less personal.
 Managers may have better results conducting one on one feedback sessions to foster engagement, relationship building, and trust.
 These meetings can be short and conducted more frequently.
 They convey to the employee that you have a commitment to them through conversation and time, you value their opinion, and that they are important.
 This may be time-consuming at first, but the rewards far outweigh the time spent.